 Rotary strives to achieve its objective of “Service Above Self” through activities in five primary areas.
 These are often referred to as the Five Avenues of Service.

 One Avenue of Service is Community Service.
 This Avenue relates to the activities that Rotarians undertake to improve the quality of life in their community.
-Particular emphasis is given to helping children, needy families, the aged, the handicapped, and those most in need of assistance.
+Particular emphasis is given to helping children, families in need, the aged, the disabled, and those in vulnerable circumstances.
 Rotarians strive to promote the ideal of service in their personal, business and community lives.

-Here are some of the District 6490 committees that help carry out the mission of Community Service:
+Here are some of the District 6490 committees within Community Service that help carry out the mission of Community Service:

 District grants fund small-scale, short-term activities that address needs in our community and communities abroad

-Literacy and Education – Chair: Janet Ellis-Nelson, Champaign
+Literacy and Education – Chair: Mike Harris, Monticello

 Shelter Box USA and Disaster Relief – Tom Hodson, Champaign West